princefishthrower/chrisfrew.in/src/pages/laptop-stickers/index.md

 # Tech stack

-Okay, I'm lying; there are a few stickers there of tools I haven't used in a real yet, but am learning and plan to very soon:
+Okay, I'm lying; there are a few stickers there of tools I haven't used in one of my applications yet, but am learning and plan to very soon:

 - Redux
 - TypeScript